 - Soy mince

 - Pulses – Lentils, beans, peas

-- Healthy oils in moderation only if absolutely necessary, such as coconut, sesame, extra virgin olive, avocado, walnut, macademia, flax (official whole food plant based diets don’t use refined oils, but they do come in handy at times I find).
+- Healthy oils in moderation only if absolutely necessary, such as coconut, sesame, extra virgin olive, avocado, walnut, macademia, flax.
+Official whole food plant based diets don’t use refined oils, but they do come in handy at times.

 FRUITS AND VEGETABLES

-Eat your veggies as raw or lightly cooked as possible to keep in the nutrition and fibers that will help keep your body detoxified and your energy levels high.
+Eat your veggies as raw or lightly cooked as possible to keep in the nutrition and fibers.
+This will help keep your body detoxified and your energy levels high.
 Eating a highly raw food diet can boost your health even further, so always try to do this when it’s convenient and possible.

 LOW GI FOODS